Brijbhuva/GenderMagRecordersAssistant/privacy_policy.md

 ## CONTACT US

-For more information about our privacy practices, if you have questions, or if you would like to make a complaint, please contact us by e-mail at gendermag.method@gmail.com or by mail using the details provided below:
+For more information about our privacy practices, if you have questions, or if you would like to make a complaint, please contact us by e-mail at gendermag.method@gmail.com